Addiction Treatment Program Overview

-Anyone who has ever tried to stop using alcohol or drugs will tell you – reaching a decision to change this deeply ingrained destructive behaviors associate with addiction is difficult.
+Anyone who has ever tried to stop using alcohol or drugs will tell you – reaching a decision to change these deeply ingrained destructive behaviors associated with addiction is difficult.
 We agree.
 Sometimes, this first initial change decision can be the toughest choice on the path to recovery.
 But it’s not impossible.
 People have come to Laguna with ambivalence about discarding their addiction, even when they are exhausted by its demands and overwhelmed by its consequences on their lives, careers, and health status.
 And yet, they came, allowing themselves that small kernel from which to grow a new life.

 Move Forward to Change